*SOLD OUT – Visit SHOP for other current release availability

 Dry Creek Valley

-At Lytton Springs West, Ridge has just over three acres of twenty-two year old syrah noir, the California selection from plantings in 1916 and three and a half acres of younger French clones.
+At Lytton Springs West, Ridge has just over three acres of twenty-three year old syrah noir, the California selection from plantings in 1916, and three and a half acres of younger French clones.
 These parcels are situated in the well-drained Sites soil on the bench overlooking Norton Creek.
-Since 1996, we have produced limited amounts for the Advance Tasting Program (ATP).
+Since 1996, we have produced limited amounts of syrah for the Advance Tasting Program (ATP).
 Over time, the consistent quality showed syrah to be well matched to the climate and soil of Lytton Estate.
-As in the past, the 2012 vintage was co-fermented with a small amount of viognier from an adjacent parcel.
+As in the past, the 2013 vintage was co-fermented with a small amount of viognier from an adjacent parcel.
 Following harvest, it was assembled, in blind tasting, from the most intense and distinct lots.

-Weather: Warm spring and a long, mild summer that nicely ripened the grapes.
+Weather: No rain mid-winter; warm spring with April rains that saved the season and a long, mild summer that ripened the grapes nicely.

-Fermentation: whole-berry, destemmed, not crushed, fermented in open top tanks on indigenous yeast; pressed after six days; natural malolactic.
+Fermentation: whole-berry, destemmed, not crushed, fermented in open-top tanks on indigenous yeast; pressed after five days; natural malolactic.

 Aging: 24 months in barrel

-All estate grown grapes, hand harvested; destemmed and whole berry fermented on the native yeasts, followed by full malolactic on the naturally-occurring bacteria; oak from barrel aging; 0.33g/L tartaric acid addition in three fermenters; minimum effective sulfur for this wine (30 ppm at crush, 162 ppm over the course of aging); pad filtered at bottling.
+All estate grown grapes, hand-harvested; destemmed and whole berry fermented on the native yeasts, followed by full malolactic on the naturally-occurring bacteria; oak from barrel aging; 0.45g/L tartaric acid addition in three fermenters; minimum effective sulfur for this wine (30 ppm at crush, 130 ppm over the course of aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker